swiftlang/swift-evolution/proposals/NNNN-unlock-existentials-with-fixed-associated-types.md

 ### Which Protocols would NOT be Usable as Types

-Now, a protocol is considered unusable as a Type:
+Now, a protocol is considered unusable as a Type when it:

 1. Includes at least one associated type or `Self` requirement - which may have been inherited - and
 2. if at least one inherited associated type requirement - if there is any - is _not_ specified.